clawpack/doc/gallery/notebooks.rst

   if they are below sea level (but protected by dikes).

 * `MakeFlagregionsCoast <_static/apps/notebooks/geoclaw/MakeFlagregionsCoast.html>`_
-  illustrating making a ruled rectangle for use as a flagregion using the marching front algorithm.
+  illustrates making a ruled rectangle for use as a flagregion using the marching front algorithm.

+* `IslandBuffering <_static/apps/notebooks/geoclaw/IslandBuffering.html>`_
+  illustrates how to make a ruled rectangle surrounding an island with a buffer zone that extends out some distance that is independent of water depth.

 .. _notebooks_tsunami-examples: